SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Additional topic modeling visualizations

 \section{Additional topic modeling visualizations}

 Figure~\ref{fig:word_distribution_topic_appendix} indicates the word distribution in all of the topics discovered by BERTopic.
 We notice that HPDE related themes emerge in this topics and keywords associated with different high performance driving related skills (such as brake, throttle, looking ahead) are captured clearly in the topics.
 Additionally, BERTopic was able to discover topics related to positive feedback and encouragement as well.
-Figure~\ref{fig:hierarchical_topics_appendix} show the hierarchical structure of the topics discovered, indicating high clustering between related themes.